Hi Teng, thank you for spending the time today answering my questions.

 8. How do you see the business going in the next 12-24 months?
 Are you looking to grow your money under management or add other services?

-We’re quite happy with the level of growth both in terms of number of clients and funds under management that we’ve been seeing over the past few years, and our current setup can easily handle the current rate and more for a few more, without having to expand our operations too extensively.
+We’re quite happy with the level of growth both in terms of a number of clients and funds under management that we’ve been seeing over the past few years, and our current setup can easily handle the current rate and more for a few more, without having to expand our operations too extensively.
 With that said, we’ve also streamlined our workflow enough to be able to accommodate time for adding more services as well.

 We’re currently working on launching a client-side Trade Copier service which is designed for people to get involved with us who maybe can’t afford our managed account deposit minimums, or who are learning to trade themselves and want to follow a professional in real-time.